|

 Comment.

-that Rhoda suffered a head injury and it is possible that this may have
+Rhoda suffered a head injury and it is possible that this may have precipitated

-for brain damage in 1907 and as Rhoda appeared sane there was no obvious reason
+in 1907 and as Rhoda appeared sane there was no obvious reason to try.

 Although the Criminal Appeal Act had been